 Nestled in west-central Wisconsin lies Jackson County, a hidden gem defined by its unique topography and glacial history.
-It sits at the edge of Wisconsin’s famous “driftless area,” which narrowly evaded the Laurentide Ice Sheet that flattened the majority of the state’s landscape during the last Ice Age.
-While a great destination for obvious reasons, Jackson County received the honor of hosting my third annual Discover Wisconsin birthday trip for a more personal motivation; growing up, my family owned a cabin in Jackson County that sparked my love of the outdoors and of Wisconsin.
+It sits at the edge of Wisconsin’s famous “driftless area,” which narrowly evaded the Laurentide Ice Sheet during the last Ice Age.
+While a great destination for many reasons, Jackson County received the honor of hosting my third annual Discover Wisconsin birthday trip for a more personal motivation; growing up, my family owned a cabin in Jackson County that sparked my love of the outdoors and of Wisconsin.
 Experiencing this place as an adult brought along with it a whole new wave of emotions, but my greatest joy is getting to share this special place with you.
 To find inspiration for your next trip to Jackson County (and to learn a little bit more about the property that holds so many memories for me), read on!

 As a self-proclaimed “cabin enthusiast,” finding a cozy place to stay on any vacation is essential.
 We found this cabin on Airbnb, but the website had lots of other cabin and farm house options, too.
 It was the perfect size – big enough not to feel cramped, but small enough to feel cozy.
 While Lake Arbutus was within walking distance, the cabin was tucked safely back into the woods.

 Any classic northwoods retreat would not be complete without a visit to one of Wisconsin’s iconic supper clubs.
 Vegetarians, be aware that you’ll most likely have to get a little creative with the menu, though, as nearly all listed dishes tend to have meat in them.
 We also visited some cozy and cute breakfast eateries!

 Scenic Hikes in Jackson County